New policies to remove DSA and region from kidney and pancreas allocation now in effect. Learn more.

-- These changes will remove DSA and region as units of allocation in kidney policy.
-Allocation will instead have a first unit of a 250 nautical mile (NM) fixed-distance circle with the donor hospital at its center.
+- These changes remove DSA and region as units of allocation in kidney policy.
+Allocation now have a first unit of a 250 nautical mile (NM) fixed-distance circle with the donor hospital at its center.
 View a map visualization of donor hospitals within 250NM of transplant centers.

 - This policy adds new points to a candidate’s total allocation score reflecting the distance between the transplant hospital where the candidate is listed and the donor hospital.
 Find a visual aid to proximity points below, under Guidance.